 Research Supervision Interests

-I also supervise students interested in the politics of education, especially school board politics and the politics of educational reform.
+I also supervise students interested in the politics of education.

 Prior to joining the Department of Educational Studies at UBC, I taught educational studies, child and youth studies, history of education, and Canadian history at Western University, Brock University, Wilfrid Laurier University (Brantford), OISE-University of Toronto, and Trent University (Oshawa).

-I am the English language book review editor for Historical Studies in Education.
+I am the editor of the journal Historical Studies in Education/Revue d’histoire de l’education